Amédée Willot: Exile and return

 Pichegru and three other deportees escaped from French Guiana by boat on 3 June 1798, but Willot and François Aubry fell desperately ill with fever and were unable to join them.
 Aubry soon died but Willot recovered and got away that same month.
 In 1799, Pichegru and Willot actively plotted to stir up Royalist revolts in France.
 On 1 June 1799, Pierre Marie Barthélemy Ferino wrote to the French army commander André Masséna that Pichegru, Willot and Carnot were traveling with Archduke Charles, Duke of Teschen, the commander of the Habsburg Austrian army.
 Ferino was wrong about Carnot but correct about the others.
-Pichegru planned to lead the rebellion in Franche-Comté, Willot in Marseilles and Louis François Perrin de Précy in Lyon.
+Pichegru planned to lead the rebellion in Franche-Comté, Willot in Marseille and Louis François Perrin de Précy in Lyon.
 Their efforts came to nothing because Masséna won his masterly victory at the Second Battle of Zurich on 25 September 1799.

 Though he could have taken advantage of the amnesty after the Coup of 18 Brumaire on 9 November 1799, Willot was too deeply involved as a Royalist; he chose to remain in exile.
 In 1800, he formed a corps of Royalist volunteers with the purpose of attacking the south of France.
 Soon afterward, he took refuge with King Ferdinand of Naples who appointed him commandant of Elba.
 In 1802 Willot went first to Menorca and then to London.
 Finally, in 1804 he traveled to the United States where he had contact with the exiled Jean Victor Marie Moreau.
 On 21 July 1813 he left the United States for England.
 After Emperor Napoleon abdicated in 1814, Willot returned to France with King Louis XVIII.
 During the Hundred Days of Napoleon's return from exile, he withdrew to Ghent in Belgium.

 On 15 November 1815, Willot was reinstated as a general officer and became eligible for retirement pay.
 On 5 December that year the king made him a baron.
 King Louis showered honors on him the following year.
 The sovereign appointed him commander of the 23rd Military Division in Corsica on 20 January, made him a count on 2 March and awarded him the Commander's Cross of the Légion d'Honneur on 4 April 1816.
 Willot retired from his military post on 6 May 1818 and received the Order of Saint Louis on 1 May 1821.
 He died at Santenay, now in Val-de-Marne, near Paris on 17 December 1823.
 WILLOT is one of the names inscribed under the Arc de Triomphe on the west side on Column 34.